Sunday, October 5, 2025

 “Amateur: one who engages in a pursuit, study, science, or sport as a pastime rather than as a profession”

 Home to two courses, the Shore and Dunes, MPCC is familiar to golf fans from its 31 years in the rota for the Pebble Beach Pro-Am, most recently from 2010 to 2020, 2022 and 2023, on the Shore Course.
-This tournament is being contested on the Dunes course, the original course on the property, which was one of the three courses in the rota for famed pro-am in the “Crosby Clambake” days, from 1947 to 1964.
+This tournament is being contested on the Dunes course, the original course on the property, which was one of the three courses in the rota for the famed pro-am in the “Crosby Clambake” days, from 1947 to 1964.
 Designed in 1924 by Seth Raynor, the Dunes course was revisited by Rees Jones in 1998 and the Fazio Design Group in 2016.

 The prizes to be won are a trophy, an entry into the following year’s U.S. Women’s Open (and if the winner will be 50 or over, the U.S. Senior Women’s Open) – and a footnote in the history of the game.
 True to the spirit of amateur competition, while there are perks (as just listed) and a deep sense of personal accomplishment, there is no monetary reward.